 DWELLING, FOUR-PLEX - A multifamily dwelling structure established to promote housing options for those with middle incomes as defined by the Area Median Income (AMI) containing four units only and shall be referred to as a four-plex or four-unit dwelling.

 DWELLING, TWO-FAMILY

-A building containing two dwelling units only that meets the New York State Residential Building Code.
+A building containing two dwelling units only.

 DWELLING UNIT